NLnetLabs/rpki-doc/source/krill/using-cli.rst

 Using the Krill CLI
 ===================

-The Krill CLI is a wrapper around the Krill API which is based on Json over HTTPS.
+The Krill CLI is a wrapper around the Krill API which is based on JSON over HTTPS.
 To use the CLI you need to invoke `krillc` followed by one or more subcommands, and some arguments.
 Help is built-in: